 Chekhov's Boomerang:The Yatagarasu's Key from cases four AND five.
 It starts out as a key, then it becomes a weapon, then a key again, then the weapon part becomes a key.
 Finally, as a weapon, it becomes the ultimate key to defeating the Big Bad.
 Allebahst's Primidux Statue also gets more than its fair share of use in the last leg of of the fifth case.

-In GK2, Naitō's chessboard, ring and the photo of Kazami and Hyoudou with their sons.
+In GK2, Knightley's chessboard, ring, the correspondence chess memo, and the photo of Dover and Gustavia with their sons.

 Chekhov's Gunman: In the first case, Gumshoe delivers the line "So I guess only a GREAT cat burglar could get in!
 That must be who our culprit is!"
 The person who got into Edgeworth's office was a burglar.
 Or more specifically, the last member of the Yatagarasu thief group, Detective Tyrell Badd.
 Good guess, Gumshoe.